···

 Move Your Body

-Once you've interrupted the loop, turning rumination into genuine reflection is the real shift.
+Once you've interrupted the loop, turning replay into genuine reflection is the real shift.
 Learning how to reflect without spiraling is a skill worth building.

 How to Reflect Without Spiraling